 Nanomechanics of advanced materials; Nanotribology of ultrathin films and lubricants; MEMS based in-situ SEM/TEM characterization; Energy efficient nanomaterials; Multiscale mechanics of hierarchical fibers/composites; Tribology of MEMS/NEMS.

 Tobin Filleter is currently a Professor and the Associate Chair of Graduate Studies in the Department of Mechanical & Industrial Engineering at the University of Toronto.
 Prior to joining the MIE department at U of T, Dr. Filleter was a postdoctoral research fellow in the Department of Mechanical Engineering at Northwestern University (2009-2012).
 Dr. Filleter received a BSc (Eng.) in Engineering Physics from Queen’s University (2003) and PhD in Physics from McGill University (2009).
 During his PhD Dr. Filleter also spent time in Germany as a visiting scientist at the INM-Leibniz Institute for New Materials.

-Professor Filleter’s research interests are in nanomechanics and nanotribology.
-Specific areas of research include size-scale plasticity in nanostructures, energy efficient nanomaterials, friction and wear of ultrathin films, in-situ electron microscopy testing, MEMS, and multi-scale mechanics.
-He has authored papers in many top international journals including Nano Letters, Advanced Materials, ACS Nano, Small, and Physical Review Letters.
-He is the recipient of several major awards including the 2014 I.W.
+Professor Filleter’s research interests are in nanomechanics of materials.
+Specific areas of research include nanotribology, mechanics of 2D materials, nanocomposites, and non-destructive testing.
+He has authored papers in many top international journals including Nature, Nature Materials, Science Advances, and Nature Communications.
+He is the recipient of several major awards including the Erwin Edward Hart Professorship, CSME I.W.
 Smith Award, and Ontario Early Researcher Award.